February 28, 2009

 Training can take many forms, but the more you train the more invincible against failure or accident you will be.
 This includes fitness, although for most mountaineers working endurance will probably pay the biggest dividends, as this also works your mental toughness (mountain biking, marathons, sea kayaking).
 But training also covers building up skills for those harder climbs, such as navigation, moving quickly over rock, even learning how to get on and read your partner.

-A willingness to fail is vital, meaning not pushing on into the red above crap gear, climbing up avalanche prone slopes, or exposing yourself to unnecessary risk, after all there are so many necessary ones why make the odds even greater.
+A willingness to fail is vital, meaning being prepared not to push on into the red above crap gear, not climbing up avalanche-prone slopes when you have an alternative or exposing yourself to unnecessary risk, after all.
+This is important as there are so many elements of survival that are out of your control, why sacrifice even more?